-In 🌲 a forest clearing, with 💦 a stream running through it, you might catch a glimpse of 🐸 some tadpoles in pools of water in the late springtime.
+In 🌲 a forest clearing, with 💦 a stream running through it, you might catch a glimpse of 🐸 some tadpoles in pools of water in the late springtime (my boys found a newt).
 Even if you don’t, this is a fabulous place to play and make dams and there is also a small playground (this is also a great place to head on ☀️ a hot summer’s day, as you’ll have lots of shade!).

 . . . and you could pop in to the ☕️ Crèmerie du Glacier on your way back for homemade tart . . .

 Last springtime, MBFF reader Michala Fischer let me know that she and her girls spent an afternoon down at 💦 Lac des Chavants watching 🐸 tadpoles!
 In April 2021, we observed hundreds of toads a-mating there (note: toads walk and frogs jump – this is how you can tell the difference!) – they were heading from the forest to the lake to reproduce.

 💦 Lac des Chavants is a great option for tadpole-spotting, as there are so many other activities there: 🌈 playground, 🧗♂️ climbing rock, 🗺 parcours orientation, 🎣 fishing (with a permit), 🎾 tennis courts, 🌲 forest . . .